© Christy MacBride Photography

 Education & Libraries

 San Clemente High School PTSA: The SCWC initiated a grant application process to solicit requests from potential local non-profits who might benefit from the club’s support.
 The grant application was available on the SCWC website and members were encouraged to take an application to an organization that they would like SCWC to consider.
 A Grant Review Committee was formed with four members to review the applications and present to the members for approval.
-San Clemente Woman’s Club donated $2,000 to San Clemente High School PTSA for books and supplies for its recently renovated library facility.
-The check was presented to the representative of the PTSA at the November 2024 meeting.
+San Clemente Woman’s Club donated $1,000 to San Clemente High School PTSA for books and supplies for its recently renovated library facility.

 Book Club: The SCWC has an active book club that meets monthly throughout the year, with reading selections made at the end of the prior year by the members.
 Last year’s choices included historical fiction, non-fiction, fantasy and classic literature.
 The book club encourages members to read selections “outside the box” of what they might otherwise choose to read on various subjects.
 Members are encouraged to bring a book to donate to the San Clemente Friends of the Library Bookstore to each meeting.